Guidance

 ‘identifiable living individual’ means a living individual who can be identified directly or indirectly, in particular by reference to:

-TSpec The document prescribing the technical specifications for data within the National ANPR Service (NAS) to comply with the requirements of NASPLE.
+TSpec The document prescribing the technical specifications for data within the National ANPR Capability (NAC) to comply with the requirements of NASPLE.

 VOI The details of a vehicle that are of interest to law enforcement for operational response or investigation purposes that is included on a list to enable it to be READ and for authorised staff to receive a report of that READ.

-The Home Office issues these standards in support of the management and use of the National ANPR Service (NAS).
-ANPR is used by the police and other law enforcement agencies (hereafter referred to as LEAs) for law enforcement purposes.
-LEAs should use these policy standards to shape technical standards, standard operating procedures and audit standards.
+The Home Office issues these standards on behalf of the Joint Controllers for the National ANPR Capability (NAC) in support of the management and use of the (NAC).
+ANPR by the police and other law enforcement agencies (hereafter referred to as LEAs) for law enforcement purposes.
+LEAs should use these policy standards to shape technical standards, standard operating procedures and audit standards in support of compliance.

 This document covers the use of ANPR within the NAC and will identify for which uses this document shall be applicable.
 The use of ANPR within the NAC otherwise than in accordance with this document is not permitted.